Effective 7/1/15 - 6/30/17

 Operational necessity may require positions and/or classes that are normally designated regular work schedule to work on alternate full-time forty (40) hours work schedule other than five (5) workdays of eight (8) hours in a seven (7) day period.
 Alternate schedules are an appropriate subject for the Joint Union/Management Committee.

 18.3 Rest/Lunch Periods.

-Employees in the bargaining unit shall be granted a ten (10) minute rest period within each half of the workday and a lunch period of thirty (30) minutes.
+Employees in the bargaining unit shall be granted a fifteen (15) minute rest period within each half of the workday and a lunch period of thirty (30) minutes.
 Rest and lunch periods will be considered work time and overtime will not apply.
-Employees shall remain on duty, in radio contact, and within the geographical boundaries designated by the Department during breaks.
+Employees shall remain on duty, in radio contact (subject to call to duty), and within the geographical boundaries designated by the Department during breaks.

 18.6 Call Back.